Nothing's Shocking: Release

 Lack of airplay on MTV and modern rock radio meant Nothing's Shocking sold only 200,000 to 250,000 copies in its first year of release.
 By 1998, it had been certified platinum by the Recording Industry Association of America for shipments of one million copies in the United States.

-After the album's release, the band went on tour, opening for Iggy Pop and The Ramones.
+After the album's release, the band went on tour, opening for Iggy Pop and the Ramones.
 The tour helped bring attention to the band, who, by the end of the tour, were headlining clubs and theaters.

 2012 remaster

-A remastered edition of Nothing's Shocking was released on June 19, 2012 on a 24 karat gold disc.
+A remastered edition of Nothing's Shocking was released on June 19, 2012 on a 24-karat-gold disc.
+Produced by Audio Fidelity, the remaster had a limited production run of 5,000 units.
+Each pressing came individually numbered.

 Other than the addition of remastering production credits and a cardboard slipcase over the standard jewel case, the liner notes and artwork are almost identical to the original release.
 Likewise, the track list remained unchanged.
-The most notable artwork difference between the original and the remaster is in the color of band name typeface on the cover: the original is rendered in a deep teal color with black outline while the remaster features a light grey type with purple outline.
+The most notable artwork difference between the original and the remaster is in the color of band name typeface on the cover: the original is rendered in a deep teal with black outline while the remaster features a light grey type with purple outline.

-Produced by Audio Fidelity, the remaster had a limited production run of 5,000 units.
-Each pressing came individually numbered.

 Critical reception

 Reviewing Nothing's Shocking for Rolling Stone, Steve Pond praised Jane's Addiction as "the true heir to Led Zeppelin" and called the album "simultaneously forbidding and weighty, delicate and ethereal", while also distinctly more "hardheaded and realistic" in sensibility than Led Zeppelin's music.
 Los Angeles Times critic Richard Cromelin commented that Jane's Addiction "sounds supremely assured as it alternates its taut, brutal metal alloy with oddly endearing moments of reflection", describing their style as "a bracing throwback to rebellious sources and forces of excess like old Black Sabbath and Alice Cooper".
 Ken Tucker, writing for The Philadelphia Inquirer, found the album's lyrics incomprehensible in meaning, but viewed them as secondary to the music, which he deemed "first-rate – deceptively slapdash, passionately messy, thoroughly exhilarating."
 Kerrang!s Phil Wilding hailed Jane's Addiction as "the second coming" and posited that their innovation would be "understood" over time, while Qs Martin Aston wrote that the band manages to recall acts such as Led Zeppelin and Van Halen without resorting to "the plagiarism that plagues the HM/hard rock genre."
 Jack Barron of NME credited Jane's Addiction for having "breadth" and concluded that they "come from a town ruled by glam where talent is only mascara deep, but this is no five-year-old's IQ on show here."

 At the end of 1988, Nothing's Shocking was voted the 34th best album of the year in The Village Voices Pazz & Jop critics' poll.
-The poll's curator, Robert Christgau, was lukewarm toward the record, summarizing Jane's Addiction as "Alice Cooper revisited" while conceding that "if they stick at it like the pros they'll be, they might land an 'Only Women Bleed.'"
+The poll's curator, Robert Christgau, was lukewarm toward the record, summarizing Jane's Addiction as "Alice Cooper revisited" while conceding that "if they stick at it like the pros they'll be, they might land an 'Only Women Bleed.